jackyzha0/jackyzha0.github.io/content/thoughts/clocks.md

 - Unix Time: number of seconds since the epoch (Jan 1, 1970) not counting leap seconds
 - ISO8601: year, month, day, hour, minute, second, and timezone offset relative to UTC

-Periodically adjust local clock with a server with a more accurate time source using Network Time Protocol (NTP) or Precision Time Protocol (PTP)
+We periodically adjust our local clocks with a server that has a more accurate time source using [[thoughts/Network Time Protocol|Network Time Protocol]] (NTP) or Precision Time Protocol (PTP)

-How do we estimate time over a network?
-- NTP Client sends out a request at $t_1$
-- NTP Server receives request at $t_2$
-- NTP Server sends a response at $t_3$
-- NTP Client receives a request at $t_4$
-- Round-trip network delay = $\delta = (t_4-t_1) - (t_3-t_2)$
-- **Estimated** single-trip network delay = $\delta / 2$
-- Estimated server time when client receives response, so clock skew is $\theta = (t_3 + \delta / 2) - t_4$
-- If $\theta < 125ms$, slew the clock: speed it up/slow it down by 500ppm until clocks are in sync
-- If $125ms \leq \theta < 1000s$, step the clock: suddenly reset client clock to estimated server timestamp
-- If $\theta \geq 1000s$, panic and do nothing (leave it to the humans!)

 ## Logical Time
-The known problem with this mechanism is that it can drift away from the actual time of the day, based on how fast or slow the crystals oscillate.
-To fix this, computers typically have a service like NTP which synchronizes computer clocks with well known time sources on the internet.
+Computers typically have a service like NTP which synchronizes computer clocks with well known time sources on the internet.
 Because of this, two consecutive readings of the system time on a given server can have time going backwards.
 As there is no upper bound on clock drift across servers, it is impossible to trust timestamps on two different servers as a way to infer causality!

 We use logical clocks to work based off of the number of events that have occurred rather than actual time passed.

 ### Lamport Clocks
-Provides a **partial order** on events
+Provides a **[[thoughts/Order theory|partial order]]** on events

 Logic
 - On initialization, set `t := 0` for each node